wavefrontHQ/docs/pages/doc/proxies_configuring.md

 ---

-Even without additional customization, the Wavefront proxy ingests metrics and forwards them to Tanzu Observability (formerly known as VMware Aria Operations for Applications) in a secure, fast, and reliable manner.
+Even without additional customization, the Wavefront proxy ingests metrics and forwards them to VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) in a secure, fast, and reliable manner.
 If needed, you can customize your proxy.

 * **[Proxy configuration properties](#configuration-properties)** allow you to change how the proxy processes your data.
 For example, you can change ports or perform other advanced installation management.